A Guide to Compensation: What It Is and How It Works

 3. Coordinate with SSS or GSIS: Verify with your employer that the claim has been submitted to the relevant agency.
 You may also follow up directly with the SSS or GSIS to ensure the claim’s progress.

-Compliance with the Employees’ Compensation Program is mandatory, and employers are required to ensure employees can access benefits without undue delays or complications.
+Compliance with the ECP is mandatory, and employers must ensure workers can access their entitled benefits without undue delays or complications.

 Conclusion